AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-14.md

 # Intro to using an API!

+<b>Note: I will post updated from this with references this week</b>

 - What is an API?
   - GET, POST, etc.
   - Why do they exist?